SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

 # The services
-To illustrate the deployment workflow, we will develop two basic Golang HTTP services: the workout-management-service and the user-management-service.
+To illustrate the deployment workflow, we will develop two basic Golang HTTP services: the [workout-management-service](https://github.com/SamirMarin/workout-management-service) and the [user-management-service](https://github.com/SamirMarin/user-management-service).

-Both services have similar implementation details; therefore, we will focus primarily on the implementation of one service, the workout-management-service, to avoid redundancy.
+Both services have similar implementation details; therefore, we will focus primarily on the implementation of one service, the workout-management-service.

 ## The workout-management-service
 This service is a straightforward HTTP service providing a REST API to manage workouts.
 Its primary functions include creating workouts and querying the created workouts.

-## The user-management-service
-Similarly, the user-management-service is an uncomplicated HTTP service featuring a REST API designed for user management.
-This service primarily handles creating users and querying the users that have been created.

-## The implementation details

 ### Creating the golang project